MI7J/mangos/sql/additions/readme.txt

     cp 56 - Fixed stacking of spells 52437,60503.
 Patch provided by Insider cp 57 - Fixed spell 48094.
 Patch provided by PSZ cp 58 - Fixed stacking of different effects for spell 30299 and ranks.
-Patch provided by Corfen
+Patch provided by Corfen cp 59 - Fixed invisibility for Arena Preparation.
+Patch provided by Insider